CAESAR IN GAUL APPLICATION AND GUIDELINES

-With the recent addition of selections from Julius Caesar’s Gallic Wars to the AP Latin syllabus, more Americans than ever are reading this classic of Roman literature.
+With selections from Julius Caesar’s Gallic Wars in the AP Latin syllabus, more Americans than ever are reading this classic of Roman literature.
 Yet to many readers, the Gallic Wars have proven challenging to appreciate as a historical or literary work.
 Caesar in Gaul is designed to increase participants’ appreciation for Caesar and his work by providing new insight into the geographical and historical context of the Gallic Wars as well as Julius Caesar as a historical figure and literary stylist.

 Lectures and Seminars

 The program includes daily lectures and seminars led by guest professors, Christopher Krebs of Stanford University and Luca Grillo of University of North Carolina, Chapel Hill.
 Both Professor Krebs and Professor Grillo are internationally recognized specialists on Caesar, particularly his literary style.
 They are currently co-editing the Cambridge Companion to Caesar, while Professor Krebs is also preparing a commentary on Book 7 of the Gallic Wars.
 This cutting-edge scholarship on Caesar will form the basis for lectures on different aspects of Caesar’s work as well as seminar-style discussions, in which participants will read and discuss important passages of the Gallic Wars in greater detail.